deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 ![](charts/charts_4_0.png "🔼 Figure 2: Relative improvements compared to LLM-LM using different p in top-p-100 logits truncation and logits sizes per token with different p.
 The sizes are estimated using 10 million tokens.")

-> 🔼 The chart shows the relative improvements and logit sizes per token when using different values of p in top-p-100 logits truncation.
+> 🔼 The chart shows the relative improvements in performance compared to a baseline model (LLM-LM) when using different top-p values in the top-p-100 logits truncation method, along with the number of logits per token for both top-p-100 and top-p-inf methods.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Relative improvements compared to LLM-LM using different p in top-p-100 logits truncation and logits sizes per token with different p.
 The sizes are estimated using 10 million tokens.